Family History Books

 Family History Book Publishing/Printing- doesn’t need to be complicated!

-Where do I start: Determine the book size, page count, how many colour pages you have, book bind type, along with how many books you require.
-If you need us to setup the manuscript or cover design for you then mention this in the quote request message box.
+Where do I start?
+Determine your book size, page count, how many colour pages you have and book bind type.
+Along with how many books you require.
+If you need assistance with setting up your manuscript or cover design mention this in the quote request message box.
 Quote Request

-Once I accept my quote what do I need to provide: Provide your manuscript in PDF, MS Word or Publisher Format.
-(If your content is not set up correctly let us take care of it.
+Once I accept my quote what do I need to provide?
+Provide your manuscript in PDF, MS Word or Publisher Format.
+(If your content is not set up correctly, let us take care of it.
 A cost effective solution).
-Please ask for the password to use our secure server to send large files to us.

-What we will do for you: All quotes accepted for Family History Book Publishing with Love of Books come with advice, a template for your program if required and a great level of support.
-Our support team are experienced with many computer programs and are here for you.
+All quotes accepted for Family History Book Publishing or Printing or both come with advice, a template for your program if required and full support.

-What book types do we provide: Hardcover Books, Paperback and Spiral Bound book types in a variety of sizes and shapes.
-Colour, black and white or a mix of both.
+What types of books are provided?
+Hardcover Books, as well as Paperback and Spiral Bound Books, in a variety of sizes and shapes.
+Using colour, black and white or a mix of both.

 Questions can be directed here: EMAIL US.
 Place question about family history book in the subject header.

-Whether you are a first time author wanting to publish your memoir or organisation’s history; a book for your grandchildren, complete with your own illustrations; or you are an experienced writer looking to launch your novel to the world, Love of Books can help you turn your ideas into reality.
+Whether you are a first time author wanting to publish your memoir or organisation’s history; a book for your grandchildren, complete with your own illustrations; or you are an experienced writer looking to launch your novel to the world.
+Turn your ideas into reality.

-Love of Books is a team of experienced publishing professionals, designers and editors.
-Not only can we help you with all aspects of publishing your book – from editing, typesetting, cover design and internal layout to printing, marketing and promotion design – we offer true value for money services.
+With a professional team of experienced publishing professionals, designers and editors, not only can they help you with all aspects of publishing your book – from editing, typesetting, cover design and internal layout to printing, marketing and promotion design – they offer true value for money services.